jeff-dc/startbootstrap-clean-blog-jekyll/resume.md

 # **Volunteer Experience**
 **Veteran Hiring Mentor**<br>
-Hire Heroes USA / 2020 - Present<br>
+Hire Heroes USA / 2020 - Present

 Employment assistance is the #1 requested service from transitioning military members, and Hire Heroes USA provides that service to thousands each year.